shausindustries/Mips_32_processor/README.md

 - Switched from Xilinx Vivado to VS Code in Ubuntu 24.04 LTS.
 - Introduced Dynamic Branch Prediction.
 - Synthesised the RTL design to Logical Design using Yosys and sky130A pdk.
+- Implemented a reset architecture.
+- Simulated and verified stalling, forwarding, dynamic branch prediction, branch not taken behaviour using waveform analysis.

+**_Note:_** You can check the waveform in sim folder.

 - **_Features:_**
   * Handles Data Hazards via stalling and forwarding.
   * Handles Control Hazards via stalling and branch not taken.
   * Reduces instruction penalty using a Branch History Table.
   * Reliable prediction using a 2-bit Branch Target Buffer.
-  * Implemented a reset architecture.
-  * Simulated and verified stalling, forwarding, dynamic branch prediction, branch not taken behaviour using waveform analysis.

 - **_Limitation:_**
   * Minimum parallelism.